 - Plant materials

 - Central heating and cooling system air ducts

 - Outdoor elements

 - Hair fibers

 A surprisingly large amount of dust actually comes from the outdoors.
 Tracked-in dirt from outside is a great example of how you bring these types of particles into your home without knowing it.

 Toxicity and health dangers

 Respiratory and other health problems increase a lot when you inhale dust.
 Microscopic dust particles are more easily brought into our respiratory passageway.
 Coughing, allergies, nose problems, and much more are some of the symptoms caused by it.
 People with asthma are especially vulnerable to it too.

 Because most Americans spend up to 90 percent or more of their day indoors, it’s easy to see why dust could potentially bring health risks over time.

 As dust settles, it’s less of a risk but once disturbed it’s airborne again and you’ll be inhaling more of it yet again.
 People suffering from asthma, emphysema, and other health issues can struggle with even a small increase in dust levels.

-Man-made materials like fabric, home materials, and carpet distribute particles which break off and enter your air.
+Man-made materials like fabric, home materials, and carpet distribute particles that break off and enter your air.
 Many are potentially toxic and contain chemicals like formaldehyde.

 Dust cleanliness problems

 I really hate having to dust every so often!
 It’s a boring chore and just feels like I could be spending the time elsewhere.

 I’m sure nearly everyone knows how that feels – walking in and seeing cabinets, tabletops, and shelves coated with that same old dust we hate.